spreecode/react-avatar-cropper/README.md

       image={this.state.img}
       width={400}
       height={400}
-      //return image with canvas size instead of original size isOriginalSize={false}
+      //return image with canvas size instead of original size, by default - true
+      isOriginalSize={false}
     />
   );